 Medical College Admissions Test (MCAT)

 Applicants to the College of Medicine must take the MCAT.
+The oldest MCAT that will be accepted for the 2023-24 application cycle is January 2020.

-Our admissions process considers many factors, and is designed to view you as a whole person—not just a collection of scores.
+Our admissions process considers many factors and is designed to view you as a whole person—not just a collection of scores.
 The factors that we consider include the competencies defined by the Association of American Medical Colleges:

 - Service orientation